j-o-e-y/unhashed/coin-guides/what-is-bytom_05-26-18/what-is-bytom.md

 The [announcement](https://bitcointalk.org/index.php?topic=1975390.0) for Bytom was made on the day their public ICO began, June 20, 2017.
 In one month they were able to raise 8,400 BTC worth $22,554,000.
 630M BTM coins were distributed this way, with another 777M BTM sold privately for an undisclosed amount.

-Bytom's max supply is 2.1B BTM; 77% of which has already been distributed in the form of ERC20 tokens on Ethereum's network.
+Bytom's max supply is 2.1B BTM, 77% of which has already been distributed in the form of ERC20 tokens on Ethereum's network.
 On April 24, 2018 the Bytom wallet and mainnet launched, making it possible for holders of the ERC20 placeholder to swap them for real BTM on the main network.

 ## Table of Contents